MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-inventory-visibility.md

 The Inventory Visibility add-in is a first-party, out-of-the-box service that is available as part of Intelligent Order Management.
 To add this provider so that it can be used in orchestration, you must validate and update the following configurations after you install the add-in.

 > [!NOTE]
-> If you are a Microsoft Dynamics 365 Supply Chain Management customer and want to use the Inventory Visibility add-in, see [Inventory Visibility tips](/dynamics365/supply-chain/inventory/inventory-visibility-tips).
+> If you're a Microsoft Dynamics 365 Supply Chain Management customer and want to use the Inventory Visibility add-in, see [Inventory Visibility tips](/dynamics365/supply-chain/inventory/inventory-visibility-tips).

 1. Go to **Inventory Visibility \> Index And Reservations** site map area.
 1. Confirm that the following tabs appear on the page: